Benjaminsen/extend.js/README.md

 The driving goal of ExtendJS are
 * Provide the simplest syntax possible, minimizing the amount of code developers needs to write.
 * Scope should always be maintained.
-* Private and public variables should be created at initialization time and be unique per instance.
+* Private and public variables should be created at initialization time and be unique per class instance.
-* Both methods and variables should be overridable
+* Both methods and variables should be overridable.
+* Small code base - the current minified version is 1.4kb.

 Things that does not work as well as I would like
-* There is no support for protected variabels
+* There is no support for protected variabels.
+* There is no support for static variabels.

+Suggestions for improvements and extentions are very welcome.

 <dl>
 <dt>JavaScript has great prototypical class inheritance, so why write this?</dt>